grshmac/Music-Genre-Classification-Using-CNN/README.md

 #  (To solely use the application) How to use the flask app:
 -   Clone the git repo to VSCode application
--	Use python terminal, install flask
+-	Use python terminal, activate conda env, install flask
 -   run the commands:
 conda activate <your_env_name>
 flask run